Lizernz/Inventory-Mgt-System/README.md

 git clone <repository-url>

 Setting Up the Database

-1. Create a new database in MariaDB:
+Create a new database in MariaDB:

-sql

 CREATE DATABASE Inventorydb;